 4) Small businesses can innovate fast

 While Statistics NZ reports that larger businesses spend the most on R&D, I do not take this as an indication that the majority of innovation is done by big business.
 Rather that our attempt to measure spending on R&D as a sign of “innovation” is a bit inadequate.

 In the US, small businesses have been shown to be responsible for 16 times as many patents per employee than large businesses.
-While the definition of a small business in the US is slightly different to ours (businesses that employ less than 500 employees versus less than 20 employees here in NZ) I would not be surprised if there is a similar trend here in New Zealand.
+I would not be surprised if there is a similar trend here in New Zealand.

 5) Small businesses are the genesis of big business

 But the main reason we need to do more to support small business owners is that in almost all instances, small businesses are the breeding ground for big businesses.
 All big businesses once started out as a small business (some even with only small ambitions when they started out) and big business builders often cut their teeth building small businesses.

 Facebook, Apple, Microsoft, Disney, Virgin, Ikea, Alibaba, Amazon, Nike, Body Shop – just some global brands born in garages, home offices and bedrooms.
 Here in NZ, The Warehouse, Michael Hill, CallPlus, AJ Hackett, Les Mills, Buckley Systems, Karen Walker, Volunteer HQ – all started as small businesses.